fatmambot33/PermutiveAPI/README.md

 # PermutiveAPI
-python repo to interact with the Permutive API
+pypi package to interact with the Permutive API pip install PermutiveAPI --upgrade